-Double slidebars - In double slidebars, such as the pixel tracking/pixel phase double slidebar, adjust the top slidebar with ◄ or + as desired.
-When you have finished with the top slidebar (whether changed or not), adjust the bottom slidebar with $\blacktriangle$ or $\blacksquare$ .
-When you are done, press $\blacksquare$ to return to your presentation.
+Double slidebars - In double slidebars, such as the pixel tracking/pixel phase double slidebar, adjust the top slidebar with ◀─ or ★▶ as desired.
+When you have finished with the top slidebar (whether changed or not), adjust the bottom slidebar with $\triangle$ ON or $\bigcirc$ OFF.
+When you are done, press $\bigcirc$ Exit to return to your presentation.
 For fast continuous adjustments, hold down the desired arrow key.

-"Direct" slidebars - For quick access, you can often use a slidebar (or double slidebar) without traveling through the menu system.
-For example, simply press cont to immediately display the same contrast slidebar accessed with the Contrast option in the Image Settings menu.
+"Direct" slidebars - For quick access, you can often use a slidebar (or double slidebar) without traveling the menu system.
+For example, simply press on to immediately display the same contrast slidebar accessed with the Contrast option in the Image Settings menu.
 Direct slidebars are listed below.